tlbravo/sql_squirrel_census/README.md

 The information on this dataset was collected by volunteers.
 More information can be found [here](https://www.thesquirrelcensus.com/).

-I'm in the process of using PostgreSQL and pgAdmin to explore the different patterns NYC squirrels might display.
-I chose to explore this dataset because it's a fun dataset to explore.
-Further analysis could be used to track the squirrel population for conservation activities.
+I am using PostgreSQL and pgAdmin to explore the different patterns NYC squirrels might display.
+I chose to explore this dataset because it's a fun dataset to explore because the data collection was done through community volunteering.
+I wondered if that would have an impact on the data quality.

+This is an ongoing project which I'll be updating through my time taking a SQL course.

 ## Process